bensurman/angular-screenmatch/README.md

 #####Disable the event listener

-To disable the resize event listener and any related functionality, use `screenmatchConfigProvider.config.nobind`.
+To disable the `$window` resize event listener and any related functionality, use `screenmatchConfigProvider.config.nobind`.

 ```javascript
 .config(function(screenmatchConfigProvider) {